-Since safety, reliability, privacy and security are mandatory items to be considered in many sectors where Europe has leadership or a significant position, European industrial competitiveness will be driven by a growth of safety & security revenues in the European market (500 million of habitants) but also a re-enforcement of European companies' position and market share in this domain.
+Since safety, reliability, privacy and security are mandatory items to be considered in many sectors where Europe has leadership or a significant position, European Industrial competitiveness will be driven by a growth of safety & security revenues in the European market (500 million of habitants) but also a re-enforcement of European companies' position and market share in this domain.

-On the other hand, European actors involved in the domain will have to transform innovations to market products and services through standardisation, assurance and certification.
-Depending on the level of maturity of the different sectors, this will enable an increase in the penetration of safety and security solutions within the applications and supporting infrastructures.
+On another hand European actors involved in the domain will have to transform innovations to market products and services through standardization, assurance and certification.
+This will permit according to the level of maturity of the different sectors to increase the penetration of safety & security solutions within the applications and supporting infrastructures.

-According to Gartner [1] worldwide spending on information security products and services will reach USD 86.4 billion in 2017, an increase of 7 per cent over 2016, with spending expected to grow to USD 93 billion in 2018.
-A good example is automotive cybersecurity.
-According to IHS [2] this market will reach USD 753 million in 2023 with variable growth according to the segment (see Automotive Cybersecurity and Connected cars, IHS Automotive, September 2016).
+According to Gartner66, worldwide spending on information security products and services will reach \$86.4 billion in 2017, an increase of 7 percent over 2016, with spending expected to grow to \$93 billion in 2018.
+A good example is cybersecurity for automotive.
+According to IHS67 this market will reach 753M\$ in 2023 with variable growth according to the segment (see Figure 39).